aquaULB/solving_pde_mooc/notebooks/TimeIntergation.md

 ax[1].set_title(r'Height vs time (m)')
 ```

-We need to ask students to compare this solution to the exact solution and mention the scheme works pretty well.
-Exercice?
+In exercise 2 we ask you to compare this numerical solutions to the exact solution.

 ### Numerical stability of the forward Euler method revisited